nickschuetz/ocpdoom/README.md

 # DOOM on OpenShift

 [OpenShift Container Platform (OCP)](https://www.openshift.com) is capable of building and hosting applications.
 This includes old retro video games.
 One of the oldest and most popular retro FPS games [DOOM](https://en.wikipedia.org/wiki/Doom_(1993_video_game)) released in 1993 has been containerized and brought into Kubernetes via a culmination of projects ending up in one called [kubedoom](https://github.com/storax/kubedoom).
-It just so happens [Red Hat](www.redhat.com) the home of OpenShift has also been around for [30 years!](https://twitter.com/i/status/1640053183400771584) So for this exercise I thought it would be interesting to build it into a [Fedora](https://getfedora.org/) based image and run it on OpenShift.
+Like DOOM, [Red Hat](www.redhat.com) the home of OpenShift has also been around since [1993](https://twitter.com/i/status/1640053183400771584).
+So for this exercise I thought it would be cool bring their legacy together into a contemporary [Fedora](https://getfedora.org/) based image and run it on OpenShift.
 We’ll call this fork [ocpdoom](https://github.com/nickschuetz/ocpdoom).

 <br>